andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

 ---

 <left> <h1>About Me</h1> </left>
-I am an AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/) in Rochester Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [department of radiation oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
+I am an AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/) in Rochester Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [Department of Radiation Oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
 Our goal is to advance the next generation of AI in cancer care.

 Previously, I was a full-time Senior Researcher at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/), working on deep learning for protein generative modelling as part of Microsoft's [AI for Science initiative](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/).
-My research focused on using deep learning to model the dynamics of proteins.

 I completed my PhD in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/?portfolio=andrew-foong-yue-kwang) at the University of Cambridge, supervised by [Professor Richard E. Turner](http://cbl.eng.cam.ac.uk/Public/Turner/).
 My research focused on probabilistic modelling and deep learning, with work on Bayesian neural networks, meta-learning, equivariant models, and PAC-Bayes.

 You can find a list of selected publications [here](./publications.md).
 For a full overview, see my [Google Scholar page](https://scholar.google.com/citations?user=2UOjgIUAAAAJ&hl=en).

-Contact: andrewfoong [at] microsoft [dot] com
+Contact: Foong [dot] YueKwang [at] mayo [dot] edu

 <left> <h1>Experience</h1> </left>